 Estimating Policy Functions Implicit in Asset Prices

-I propose a semiparametric asset pricing model to measure how consumption and dividend policy depends on unobserved state variables, such as economic uncertainty and risk aversion.
-Under a flexible specification of the stochastic discount factor, the state variables are recovered from cross-sections of asset prices and volatility proxies, and the shape of the policy functions is identified from the pricing functions.
-The model leads to closed-form price-dividend ratios under polynomial approximations of the unknown functions and affine state variable dynamics.
+I study the estimation and identification of a semiparametric asset pricing model in which consumption and dividend policy depends nonlinearly on unobserved but affine state variables.
+The stock pricing functions identify the shape of the policy functions separately from that of the stochastic discount factor.
+Polynomial approximations of the unknown functions leads to closed-form price-dividend ratios, that are used to efficiently recover the state variables from cross-sections of asset prices and/or volatility proxies.
 In the empirical application uncertainty and risk aversion are separately identified from the heterogeneous impact of uncertainty on dividend policy across small and large firms.
 I find an asymmetric and convex response in consumption (-) and dividend growth (+) towards uncertainty shocks, which together with moderate uncertainty aversion, can generate large leverage effects and divergence between macroeconomic and stock market volatility.

 Nonparametric Filtering of Conditional State-Price Densities